xjtu-enre/ENRE-test/README.md

 2. Fulfill all TODOs in `/src/index.js` that transform assertion YAML object and build native test code.

-3. **Change the working directory to ENRE's root and then** run `npm run start` to start the framework.
+3. **Change the working directory to ENRE's root and then** run `node --experimental-specifier-resolution=node path/to/this-project/index.js` to start the framework.

    You can append `-- -h` to see the help message, likely all other commands that should be interpreted by this project's CLI should be appended after `--`.